geo-mak/interconnect/SPECS.md

 Moreover, there is no dedicated syntax for annotating `async`, because it is considered an implementation detail and it is not part of the "exchange" semantics between the two sides of an IPC-boundary.

-Runtime-characteristics like the transport-model and the role of the instance (client, server) are compiler-parameters, but they are not part of the IPC-definition.

 The IPC-definition is concerned mainly with the data-model and its correct expression in terms of exchange layouts, regardless of the runtime-config.